MSR-LIT/Splash/README.md

-# *SPLASH*: *S*emantic *P*arsing with *L*anguage *AS*sistance from *H*umans
+# SPLASH: Semantic Parsing with Language Assistance from Humans
-SPLASH is dataset for the task of semantic parse correction with natural language feedback.The task, dataset along with baseline results are presented in
+SPLASH is dataset for the task of semantic parse correction with natural language feedback in the context of text-to-SQL parsing.

+The task, dataset along with baseline results are presented in
-<br/>[Speak to your Parser: Interactive Text-to-SQL with Natural Language Feedback.](https://arxiv.org/pdf/2005.02539.pdf)<br/>Ahmed Elgohary, Saghar Hosseini and Ahmed Hassan Awadallah.<br/>ACL 2020.
+<br/>[Speak to your Parser: Interactive Text-to-SQL with Natural Language Feedback.](https://www.aclweb.org/anthology/2020.acl-main.187/)<br/>Ahmed Elgohary, Saghar Hosseini and Ahmed Hassan Awadallah.<br/>ACL 2020.

-SPLASH will be released very soon.
-Stay tuned!
+## Release

+## Format

+## Example

 ## Citation
 ```